 Creative Cloud app for desktop

 The Creative Cloud app for desktop facilitates self-service workflows for users to download and install applications and updates.
-For users with the cloud services, signing in also enables access to Creative Cloud services, such as sync fonts from Typekit, personal storage, and share and gather feedback on Behance.
+For users with the cloud services, signing in also enables access to Creative Cloud services, such as activate fonts from Adobe Fonts, get personal storage, and share and gather feedback on Behance.

 Directly from apps